jimburton/scrabble/README.md

 University of Brighton.
 It consists of a core library, and two clients (web and CLI) for playing the game.

-The Scrabble library is (heavily) adapted from https://github.com/joshcough/Scrabble.
+The Scrabble library is inspired by https://github.com/joshcough/Scrabble.

 If you don't know the rules of the game you should begin by reading them